Yelp/nrtsearch/docs/docker_compose.rst

 3. Replica: Start Index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next go into any one of the replicas (i.e. nrtsearch_replica-node-1 here), and run the commands to start the index and register with the primary.
-Do **not** enter docs:
+There is no need to add the documents in the replica.

 .. code-block::